sharesourcecode/TitansWarMacro/README.md

 Script macros for Titans war mobile game on all servers.

-1. Abra o Termux app no Android e digite ou cole confirmando com a tecla ENTER:
+1. Open the Termux app on Android and type or paste confirming with the ENTER key:

 **apt install git -y**

-2. Digite ou cole estes dois comandos, um por vez para baixar o twm, confirme-os com ENTER(O link faz parte do segundo comando):
+2. Type or paste these two commands, one at a time to download the twm, confirm them with ENTER (The link is part of the second command):

 **cd $HOME**

 **git clone https://github.com/sharesourcecode/twm.git**

-3. Para executar o twm(ENTER para confirmar):
+3. To run twm (ENTER to confirm):

 **bash $HOME/twm/PLAY.sh**

-Ou:
+Or:
 **bash ~/twm/PLAY.sh**